keoKAY/devops8_shortcourse/7.helms/readme.md

 # grep "release-name-nginx-chart"
 kubectl get all -A | grep "nginx-release-nginx-chart"

+# after we have updated the version of the image , you can upgrade it using the command :
+helm upgrade nginx-release nginx-chart
+# upgrade with new version
+helm  upgrade nginx-release nginx-chart --version 0.1.1 helm upgrade nginx-release nginx-chart --install # install ( if exist upgrade)

+helm rollback nginx-release 1
+helm history nginx-release
+# we have three revision ( 1 , 2 , 3 )

 # Access through the FQDNS
+# CoreDNS
+curl nginx-release-nginx-chart.default.svc.prod
+nslookup nginx-release-nginx-chart.default.svc.prod
 # Access clusterIP of the service that we have deployed
 ```